bruprescott/CTDizzle/Documentation/User_Guide.md

   - Once connected, fire up the Qduino.
 You should see an EC value of 0.00 when the probe is in open air.
   - You may notice that on a power cycle, the first reported line will not show an EC value.
 This is because the EC EZO is still warming up.

 4. Once you have all the sensors and parts connected, ensure that the data output appears reasonable.
-The date and time should be representative of the current date and time.
-EC should be zero, temperature should be representative of the ambient temperature of the room you are in, and pressure should be ~1013 if you are near sea level.
-  - If date and time are not accurate, check your pinouts.
-You may also need to ensure the autotime function is uncommented in the operating code.
-Don't forget to comment out the rtc.update line and reupload, otherwise your RTC will reset time on each power cycle.

-5. Now is a good time to calibrate the conductivity sensor.
-Follow along with the calibration procedure found in Documentation (in progress).
-  - It is recommended that you do not cut the probe cable until after calibration.
-Cutting the cable prior to testing the probe will void any warranty and return policy that Atlas Scientific may have.

-### Reading Data in the Serial Monitor
-In the Arduino IDE, navigate to Tools > Serial Monitor.
-Immediately, you should see a string of numbers separated by commas.
-The data represents…
+	In the serial monitor, it will take the form of...

 _Date (MM/DD/YY) , Time (HH:mm:ss) , Conductivity (uS/cm) , Temperature (C) , Pressure (mbar)_